chlorate/input-display/README.md

   * Font: name, size, bold, italic, drop shadow
   * Background color
   * Buttons: palettes for pressed or unpressed, mashing or non-mashing states
+  * Axes: palettes for neutral and moved states
   * Border, fill, and label colors can be changed for each state
 * Controls:
   * Any number of button or analog stick controls can be added